alephium/www/src/content/modals/smart-contracts.md

 On Alephium, tokens are first-class citizens and UTXO-based.
 As a result, they are effectively owned and under the custody of the users and not of the smart contracts.

-In addition, it offers the same expressiveness as the account model.
-Powerful and secure DApps can easily be built on Alephium.
+Alephium’s stateful UTXO model offers both layer-1 scalability and the same level of programmability as the account model.
+Powerful and secure dApps can easily be built on Alephium.